AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/08-Ex2-1-use-word-consolidate-reports.md

       > **Note:** To copy the links, right-click on each link and select "Copy link address," then paste the link into a new browser tab inside your Lab VM.

-      > **Note:** If the links do not download automatically, it would open Word document, and click on Download button in the Word online to download the file.
+      > **Note:** If the links do not download automatically, it will open a Word document, and click on the Download button in the Word online to download the file.

 2. Once the downloads are complete, store the files in your OneDrive folder.

-3. In your Microsoft Edge browser, sign in to the **Microsoft 365** home page using the below URL:
+3. In your Microsoft Edge browser, sign in to the **Microsoft 365** home page using the URL below:

     ```
     https://www.microsoft365.com